SiMuR research frame (starter-kit)

-The research lines of this group are at the intersection of the next three topics.
-The following references can be taken as a starter-kit to work in the lab (you can find them in our Mendeley shared group, invitation only!).
+The research lines of this group revolve around three topics.
+The companion references can be taken as a starter-kit to work in the lab.

 A fundamental robotics task is to plan collision-free motions for complex bodies from a start to a goal position among a collection of obstacles .